Yogesh-rana-2301/Oops_Learner/4_Destructor.md

 ### Stack Object Destruction

 Objects created on the stack are automatically managed.
 Their destructors are called as soon as they go out of scope.
-This is known as **RAII (Resource Acquisition Is Initialization)**, a core concept in C++.
-The destruction happens in the reverse order of construction.
+This is known as **RAII (Resource Acquisition Is Initialization)**, a core concept in C++. <mark>The destruction happens in the reverse order of construction</mark>.

 ```cpp
 #include <iostream>